Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-snapshot-system.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- How, internally, will fast look-up into the Snapshot structures be implemented?
+This is probably an implementation detail, but will impact the performance of the resulting solution.
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+- Are we better off serializing the NetworkVariables directly into the snapshot or blit'ting them and only serializing.
+Although the blit solution is probably better in the long term, it increases immediate complexity, and risk, especially around serialization.
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- When we get to delta compression, having Snapshot Messages carrying the latest modified values will make the solution more complex, as opposed to a solution where the complete state is sent on every tick.
+Do we want to cut on scalability to make delta encoding easier?

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Rollback and replay features where intentionally left out of this RFC but would build on top of it.
+Rollback and replay features should be detailed further in a follow-up RFC, but would build on top of this.